aham-oudeis/Training/launch_school/RB120-OOP/Notes/template.md

 Polymorphism enables programmers to work in a rather flexible way with the objects.

+## Use of Super

+When you invoke `#super` within a method, Ruby looks in the inheritance hierarchy, starting from the superclass, for a method with the same name.

 ### [Modules](https://launchschool.com/lessons/dfff5f6b/assignments/2cf31cc8)

 Modules are containers for shared behaviors and constants.